alexmodrono/PasteAndGo2/README.md

 - Support for more languages such as Spanish, Dutch, German, French, Italian, Portuguese, Russian, Dutch, and more that I will be adding!

-- If the item copied is not a URL but just a normal word, search the work with the preferred search engine.
+- If the item copied is not a URL but just a normal word, search it with the preferred search engine.

 ## List of compatible browsers
  - Safari